cwong690/Birdex/README.md

 The web app allows users to upload images of birds and receive a prediction on which family group the bird belongs to!
 Other images were tested to see what it would turn out to be.

+<i>Note on the design: You may have noticed an image of a duck with oddly bright blue colored background on the page.
+I used the little fellow as a test image and got attached to them.
+This duck was with me through all my trouble shooting and successes, so they earned their place on my app!</i>

 Bird Flask gif
 <img alt="bird flask gif" src='graphs/bird_flask4.gif'>